romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-An organization wants to configure secret scanning alerts so that both repository administrators and a specific security team receive notifications.
+Q: An organization wants to configure secret scanning alerts so that both repository administrators and a specific security team receive notifications.
 How should they proceed?
 <details><summary>Show the answer</summary><p>

 - **Add the security team to the repository with the appropriate permissions and configure notification settings**